 Manchester Metropolitan University is actually also known as the Manchester School of Art.
 It is the Mecca for artists and creative students.
 Known for its courses on film-making, art, graphic design and illustration courses, this university has some stunning state-of-the-art complexes.
 You can also consider other universities like Manchester Business School, Manchester Computing Centre and Royal College of Music.

-If you live in a student hall, your cost of living will be pretty less.
+If you live in a student hall, your cost of living will be pretty low.
 You can make your own meals or just eat out.
 Manchester is quite affordable, so you won’t have to worry about food.
 Manchester has also earned the prestigious title of “the best UK city to live in”.
 Manchester is 32% cheaper than living in London!
 Apart from student halls, you can also choose from other accommodation experiences like WiFi, broadband etc. Official university halls of residence prices are:

 • University of Bolton – starting from £80 per week